RobertBeckebans/TrenchBroomBFG/README.md

 TrenchBroomBFG's abilities for Doom 3 are still limited at the moment and it works best with RBDOOM-3-BFG.

-You can only save maps to the Doom 3 (Valve) format but you can copy paste from the vanilla Doom 3 .map format into the Doom 3 (Valve) configuration and reset your texture alignment as you want.

-RBDOOM-3-BFG >= 1.4 also has the console command `convertMaptoValve220 <mapname>` which lets you easily convert any original Doom 3 (and BFG) .map and saves it with the _valve220.map suffix.
-This command prepares Doom 3 maps for editing in TrenchBroomBFG and saves a lot of additional work.
+RBDOOM-3-BFG >= 1.6 also has the console command `convertMaptoValve220 <mapname>` which lets you easily convert any original Doom 3 (and BFG) .map and saves it with the _valve220.map suffix.

-In addition the RBDOOM-3-BFG engine framework and ingame light editor can also edit light settings, place new entities or manipulate ragdolls and save them to the new Doom 3 (Valve) .map format so both programs interop with each other.
+This command prepares Doom 3 maps for editing in TrenchBroomBFG and solves most issues listed below.

-TrenchBroomBFG is in sync with the latest stable release of ***TrenchBroom 2023.1***.
+TrenchBroomBFG is in sync with the stable release of ***TrenchBroom 2023.1***.

 Here is an overview of the changes made to TrenchBroom: